In the guide

 This guidance is for Scotland

 The Environmental Protection (Cotton Buds) (Scotland) Regulations 2019 prohibit the manufacture, supply, intention to supply or possession to supply any plastic cotton bud in Scotland.
-The ban on these products came into force in October 2019.

 The Regulations have been introduced to reduce plastic pollution in the oceans.
-Plastic stemmed cotton buds are contributing to pollution in the ocean, damaging the marine environment and are one of the most commonly found items of plastic litter washed up on the shore.
+Plastic-stemmed cotton buds are contributing to pollution in the ocean, damaging the marine environment and are one of the most commonly found items of plastic litter washed up on the shore.